TnuaBasis

 The main movement command of a character.

 A basis handles the character’s motion when the user is not feeding it any input, or when it just moves around without doing anything special.
-A simple game would only need once basis - TnuaBuiltinWalk - but more complex games can have bases for things like swimming or driving.
+A simple game would only need one basis - TnuaBuiltinWalk - but more complex games can have bases for things like swimming or driving.

 Required Associated Types§